elastic/ecs/rfcs/text/0038-event-kind-asset.md

 <!--
 Stage 3: Document resolutions for all existing concerns.
 Any new concerns should be documented along with their resolution.
 The goal here is to eliminate risk of churn and instability by ensuring all concerns have been addressed.
 -->

+There are no breaking changes identified.
+There are no other concerns to note at this time.

 ## People